Korean Syllables: The Quick 3-Step Guide on How to Structure Them

-In Hangul, double consonants (ㄲ, ㄸ, ㅃ, ㅆ, and ㅉ) exist, as well as vowel combinations that work as one.
+In Hangul, double consonants exist, which are ㄲ, ㄸ, ㅃ, ㅆ, and ㅉ.
+There are also vowel combinations that work as one.
 Both double consonants and double-vowel combos count as single letters.

 Dependent upon which vowels are used is the second factor that affects the structure of syllables.

 The vertical vowels enable syllables to be written from left to right to the bottom.
 Essentially, a syllable is written in a clockwise fashion.
 The vowels are placed adjacent to the consonant.